 Sexual offenses that are violent crimes also carry a maximum penalty of life in prison, regardless of the class of the felony.4

-A conviction on charges of sexually assaulting a minor will result in mandatory registration on the Colorado Bureau of Investigation’s sex offender registry.
+A child sexual assault conviction requires you to register on the Colorado Bureau of Investigation’s sex offender registry.

-If you fail to register as a sex offender as required, you face Colorado class 6 felony charges.
-Penalties for failing to register as a sex offender can include:
+If you fail to register as a sex offender, you face class 6 felony charges and penalties of:

 - 1 – 1 ½ years in jail, and/or